 Thinking ahead, the taking over by Romania, for the first time, of the Presidency of the European Union Council starting with 1 January 2019 is, undoubtedly, an event with manifold relevance.
 After more than 10 years since we joined the European community, Romania will have a mandate limited in time but unlimited as regards the opportunities that we have, potentially at least, when presiding the Council of the European Union.
 Romania will be at the heart of the decision-making process at European Union level and will have a major say when establishing the agenda, the position and the development priorities of the European community, with direct impact upon 500 million European citizens, including upon 20 million Romanians.
 The Presidency is, first and foremost, an exercise of accountability for Romania – a challenge but, at the same time, an opportunity to demonstrate moderation in discourse and in vision.

-To conclude, I would like to thank all our partners, the management of banks, the members of the RAB’s specialised commissions and the executive staff for their contribution to the carrying out of the projects and objectives of the banking community.
+Allow me to convey my thanks to all our partners, to banks’ management, to the members of the RAB’s specialised commissions and to the RAB executive staff, for their openness and for their contribution to the development of Romania’s economy and the enhancement of economic welfare.